AdamGabo/Challenge-3/README.md

-# Adam Gaboury - Challenge 3 Password Generated
+# Adam Gaboury - Challenge 3 Password Generator

 ## Contents of this File
 ---------------------